 Things got so bad I almost gave up.
 And then something struck me.
 There were people losing weight and getting healthy around me every day!
 What was different about me?
 Why couldn’t I feel the same way about myself that others did, and have that amazing healthy body and life too?
 I was human.
 It was then I realized that in order to slay the weight-loss game for good and end this battle with myself, was never going to work as long as I was living in a constant state of fear.
 I was going to have to do something different.
 All the diets, discipline, coaches, willpower, and accountability in the world wasn’t going to get me that fit body that I wanted.

 What I began to do, was to start focusing internally.
 Because trying to control everything on the outside through sheer force was no longer working.
 After spending about 8 years working on myself, my mind, my habits, and pushing through my own fears and limiting beliefs, today, I couldn’t be happier with my current life because what I have come to realize that being “different”, which meant being my TRUE SELF, which was the confident version of myself, was the key to success, happiness, and fulfillment.
 By learning to follow my own intuition and the distant voice in my head that told me that it IS possible.
 I now do what I love, workout and eat right from a place of love and not hate, and know my own value and not afraid to assert it.
-It is now my life’s purpose to help people find, create, and not be able to demonstrate the person that they wish to be.
+It is now my life’s purpose to help people find, create, and redesign the person they are to become the person they have always wanted to be.